The Warm-Up: Ed Woodward hits out at 'insulting' Manchester United criticism, as Pogba meets Zizou

 Paul Pogba of Manchester UnitedGetty Images

 It must be quite boring being a Premier League superstar.
-You live such a cloistered life you probably interact with the same 100 people throughout your life.
+You live such a cloistered life you probably interact with the same 100 people throughout it.
 How many times can you bump into Cristiano Ronaldo while chartering a private jet from Monaco before it gets tired?

 The Warm-Up asks this probing existential question after seeing that a totally innocent photo of Paul Pogba meeting Zinedine Zidane in Dubai during the international break made its way onto the back page of The Mirror this morning.
 To be fair, Pogba probably bumps into Zidane every few weeks.